evcu/evcu.github.io/_posts/2016-12-27-NetworkPruning.md

 First I did 40 iteration 1 epoch retraining pruning on the network without an accuracy-loss limit.
 I've got 0.99% error, which is 0.03% percent accuracy loss.
 The ratio of pruned parameters of all model is almost 92.9%.
 This number doesn't involve the bias terms, however total number of bias parameters shouldn't change this ratio significantly.
 I repeated same strategy for two accuracy-loss limit 0.5% and 1%.
 However the final result is below these thresholds I got same result as the first one.

 As I mentioned I decided to try-out non-iterative prunning strategy and see the effect of iterating pruning in model-scale.
 In this context I've pruned our initial network with different prunning iterations and retraining epochs keeping the layer-wise prunning factors constant.
 At each prunning iterations a for loop visits all layers and prune a portion of connections and then the model tuned with retraining.
 For the labels below `x/y` x represents number of pruning iterations, whereas y represents number of retraining epochs performed after each pruning iteration.
-To be fair the overall number of retraining epochs during prunning $x*y$ kept around $40$ for different experiments.
+To be fair the overall number of retraining epochs during prunning $$x*y$$ kept around $$40$$ for different experiments.
 The generalization erros with increasing total number of parameters are plotted below.

 ![conv1](/assets/images/network_pruning/plots/lenet5-prunstrategy.png)